Athersys Poised For Lucrative Stem Cell Stroke Partnership This Year

 (Source: Primary Care Reports)

 So far, most of 2017 hasn't been nearly as exciting for Athersys shareholders.
 In fact, it's been pretty disappointing.
-At the end of January, while most had high expectations for the delivery of lucrative partnership to fund a global stroke trial, the company instead delivered dilution in the form of a unexpected secondary offering at a whopping 33% discount to the opening trade of the year.
+At the end of January, while most had high expectations for the delivery of lucrative partnership to fund a global stroke trial, the company instead delivered dilution in the form of an unexpected secondary offering at a whopping 33% discount to the opening trade of the year.
 In the offering, Athersys sold 22,772,300 shares at price of $1.01 per share and raised gross proceeds of approximately $23,000,000.
 Shareholders despise dilution, but the company felt it was a necessary evil required to strengthen its cash position, thereby doing the same for its negotiating position, as it continues to seek a deep-pocketed partner that will fund its stroke program outside of Japan and provide a large cash infusion.

 Last week, the company held a very positive earnings call that revealed some pleasant surprises and also shed light on some nagging questions regarding Japan enrollment.
 Here are the highlights: